 Director: Debra Hurston – Exec.
 Dir. of the Assoc. for Black Economic Power.
 Brings years of experience in nonprofit management and will serve as a key transition point for industry and funding supporters.

-Megan Tarnow – CPA and current board member and past board chair of the Charities Review Council.
+Megan Tarnow – Accounting Professional and current board member and past board chair of the Charities Review Council.
 She was the Founder and President of the Mobius Group prior to its acquisition by High Rock Accounting.

 Robert Belton – General Contractor for commercial and residential real estate properties.
 Currently serving on ABEP’s Credit Union Steering Committee